ARMmbed/mbed-os-example-ble/README.md

-Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which encourages an asychronous programming style based upon thread-mode callbacks (i.e. non-interrupt user context).
+Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which encourages an asynchronous programming style based upon thread-mode callbacks (i.e. non-interrupt user context).
 With mbed OS, application code is made up entirely of callback handlers.
 There isn't even a main(); it has been replaced with an